 a locus- photo Kovu of Alue Poodles

 Sable is a tricky one!
 It presents many different way in Poodles.
 Genetically, they can be either brown or black based; pheonotypically they can look silver based like Kovu and red based like the bottom dog in the above collage, or cream .
 A very typical expression of sable you will see is a dog with a solid cream body with brown and black tipped ears.
-Genetically, sable is "Ay" and is the dominate A locus gene.
+Genetically, sable is "Ay" and is the dominant A locus gene.
 Since sable can present in so many ways, I always suggest color testing.
 Sable can also present in a "phantom" pattern like Kovu, but it is important to know that a dog cannot be both sable and phantom as they are both located on the A locus.

 Sables (except for brown) should have dark eyes, and dark inky black pigment on their eyes rims, nose, lips, and paw pads.
 They should have black or self colored nails (for browns/reds that would be "liver" colored).
 Browns should have liver points, reds should have black points and dark eyes but can have liver points Apricots can have liver points with amber eyes but it is undesirable.